 The Artist shall provide a maintenance manual with a description of all materials, processes and products utilized in the Artwork and the required care and upkeep involved, as well as recommended procedures in the event of necessary conservation.

-The Artist shall guarantee the work to be free from faults of materials and workmanship for one year after completion.
+The Artist shall guarantee the work to be free from faults of materials and workmanship for two years after completion.

 Timeline & Project Schedule

-Site Visit
+Site Visit TBA

 Proposal Due September 13, 2019